Blog

 Understanding the Injection Process

-The injection contains a local anaesthetic which leads to instant pain relief, the consultant may add corticosteroids to the injections if required which can lead to a longer period of anti-inflammatory effect from the injection.
+The injection contains a local anaesthetic, which leads to instant pain relief.
+The consultant may add corticosteroids to the injections if required, which can lead to a longer period of anti-inflammatory effect from the injection.

 Things to Expect After Trigger Point Injections